 - If in doubt, contact Brisbane’s leading commercial plumber, Jason’s Plumbing.
 Our experienced team will check your flexi connections to ensure no unexpected leaks arise.

 Other Signs of Flooding

 Flooding is a surprise no home or business owner wants to be greeted with.
 However, if you catch the early signs, you can prevent extensive damage and frustration.
-With house and business flooding such a widespread problem, it’s hardly surprising that burst flexible hoses are one of the most common commercial and residential plumbing repair jobs.
+With house and business flooding such a widespread problem, it’s hardly surprising that burst flexible hoses are one of the most common commercial and plumbing repair jobs.

 Bursts can occur for many reasons, including age, misuse and damage.
 Next time you check for signs of trouble, ask yourself:

 - Have unexplained puddles been appearing in your kitchen or bathroom?

 - Are patches of mould appearing in cupboards, on the wall behind your shower or on your ceiling?

 If so, you may have a burst pipe.